MarcAbdallah/FlamingTranslationMonkeys/README.md

 Sync drop down doesn't change anything, you only receive ratio-synced audios

 The audio and video sliders aren't synced.
 To reset, you need to reload the page

+While the backend is processing text, there is no loading screen.
+You have to wait until the audio and the video autoplay.
+As mentioned earlier, you can't really play around with the sliders yet, and will have to reload the page to reset.